PratibhaSomashekhara/ProjectEuler/README.md

 #### A description  of  the  process  you  followed  in  solving  the problem

-   1.Read and revisited about Roman Numerals a bit.
+   1. Read and revisited about Roman Numerals a bit.
-   2.First I figured out all the combinations which can be shortened.
+   2. First I figured out all the combinations which can be shortened.
-   3.Now I need to Replace all the combinations with the shorter forms which I figured out.
+   3. Now I need to Replace all the combinations with the shorter forms which I figured out.
-   4.Javascript gives a nice and clean way of replacing strings and I used that to achieve it.
+   4. Javascript gives a nice and clean way of replacing strings and I used that to achieve it.
-   5.Did some validation for checking the length of string and checking if anythin apart from roman numberals are being            passed.
+   5. Did some validation for checking the length of string and checking if anythin apart from roman numberals are being             passed.

 #### Problem 2 - Palindromic Sum